Home » Recipes » Desserts » Cakes

 Two caked pans filled with carrot cake batter

-To unfrosted carrot cakes cooling on a wire rack
+Two unfrosted carrot cakes cooling on a wire rack

-1. Add the cream cheese, butter and vanilla to a large bowl and whip on high with a hand-mixer until it becomes smooth and creamy.
+1. Add the cream cheese, butter and vanilla to a large bowl and whip on high with a hand mixer until it becomes smooth and creamy.

-2. Gradually add in the powdered stevia continuing to mix until well combined and smooth.
+2. Gradually add in the powdered stevia, continuing to mix until well combined and smooth.

 Assembly

-3. Add the second cake top side down on top of the frosting.
+3. Add the second cake, top side down, on top of the frosting.

 Carrot cake decorating ideas